aanunez/tortilla8/README.md

                         disaplys a game screen, all registers, the stack, recently processed instructions, and a console to log any issues that occur.

+optional arguments:
+  -h, --help            show this help message and exit
 ```

 ## Modules